KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 but terminal convergence —
 the edge before dispersion.

-Yet, should one soul remain,
+Yet, should one such essence remain,
 Nekron remains.
 Its lattice still coils the hypostatic Tree.

+Only when all entropic essences
+whose lawful culmination ends subversally at VOS
-Only when all pass into Absolute Dispersion
+have completed their collapse into Absolute Dispersion
-does Nekron collapse into release.
+does Nekron dissolve into release.

 ⚫♾⌬